 SALLY.
 She’s one of our best customers.
 Pays her bill on time every month like clockwork.
 And since when do we turn down any orders around here?
 You seem especially grumpy today.
 (Back to her desk) Oh and by the way, Frankie Santa called four times looking for you.

 SALLY.
 That’s right, Frank Santarelli.
 He says he’s coming over later.
 You been gambling again?

-RALPH. (nervously)Of course not, he’s just coming to wish me a Merry Christmas.
+RALPH.
+And you wonder why I’m grumpy.
+Relax, he’s probably just coming to wish me a Merry Christmas.

 (He takes out a bottle of Scotch from behind counter and pours a drink into his coffee cup)